LordMoMA/Hexagonal-Architecture/README.md

 # 👽 About the Payment Platform's Architecture

-Zooming in our payment architecture, we can distinguish several key components (see the picture below):
+Zooming in our payment architecture, we can distinguish several key components (see figure 1 below):

 1. API, providing a uniform interface to the payment functionality,
 2. Risk Engine, making decisions about payment-related risks,